- 1 Best Air Purifier for Pets

 Following an in-depth comparison of more than thirty consumer air cleaners by (me) an indoor electrical room air quality engineer, we’ve determined that the best air purifier for pets and allergy sufferers, and #1 pick, is the Austin Air Healthmate Standard ($538.99).

-The decision was based on pre-filter quality (to catch large particulate like dust and hair), HEPA filter class (based on the European Norm), carbon filter grade and specifications (for odor and gas control), and an analysis of the motor implemented and its effectiveness moving air across the multi-staged filter arrangements.
-The machine’s pre-filter effectively captures large pet dander before moving air through the activated carbon and HEPA filter array which works exceptionally well, eliminating smells that your hairy companion might track in and filtering finer particulate in the air.
+The decision was based on pre-filter quality (to catch large particulate like dust and hair), True HEPA filter class (based on the European Norm), carbon filter grade and specifications (for odor and gas control), and an analysis of the motor implemented and its effectiveness moving air across the multi-staged filter arrangements.
+The machine’s pre-filter effectively captures large pet dander before moving air through the activated carbon and True HEPA filter array which works exceptionally well, eliminating smells that your hairy companion might track in and filtering finer particulate in the air.

 Best Air Purifier for Pets

 |Rank||#1 - Editor’s Choice/Best Air Purifier for Pet Odors||#2 - Best Air Purifier for Pet Allergies and Asthma||#3 - Best Pet Dander Air Purifier|

 |Buy Now||Buy Now||Buy Now|

 How We Choose The Best Air Purifier for Pets

 Pre-filters help remove larger particulate from the air stream prior to more precision filtration.
 They’re often reusable and washable, and external to the higher-grade carbon and HEPA air filters installed inside of a home air purifier.
 The main benefit of pre-filter inclusion in an air purifier design is that larger contaminants in the air are restricted from passing on to the more advanced filters and that increases the life and efficiency of expensive filters meant to remove the things that matter.